 The operating model on Property Partner works slightly differently from other P2P platforms.
 Properties are introduced from time to time and you purchase shares in them at a defined opening price.
 Once enough money is raised, the property goes live and the investment becomes live.
 Because of the nature of the purchase, you have to pay fees (stamp duty and Property Partner fee) which is an upfront cost which is rare on other platforms.

-There is no notional interest, and income from the investments primarily comes from the rental incomes generated by the property.
+There is no notional interest.
+Income from the investments primarily comes from the rental incomes generated by the property.
 Their properties tend to be in areas of high demand, and some void periods have been factored in to projections.
 Assuming that the property is let successfully, investors receive an income stream every month of dividends.

 Properties are revalued regularly by the platform and any increase in valuation results in an increase in value of the share.
-That being said, the secondary market for shares is flexible, and share values can rise simply on supply and demand.
+That being said, the secondary market for shares is flexible.
+Share values can rise and fall simply on supply and demand.

-The ideal is that properties are rented out for the long-term, but occasionally Property Partner may divest (ie sell) a property if they deem it to be a good deal for investors.
+The ideal is that properties are rented out for the long-term.
+Occasionally Property Partner may divest (ie sell) a property if they deem it to be a good deal for investors.
 Sadly, investors do not get a say in this.

 How are funds protected?

-There are no provision funds here, and the main attraction is that the loan is secured on the value of the property.
+There are no provision funds here.
+The main attraction is that the loan is secured on the value of the property.
 The purchase price does not exceed 70% loan to value (and in some cases is purchased outright without the need for a mortgage), so in theory your values are as secure as the housing market itself.
-That said, there are some downside risks that are not seen on other platforms, such as unforeseen events such as damage to properties.
+That said, there are some downside risks that are not seen on other platforms.
+Unforeseen events such as damage to properties and void periods eat into returns.
 These are covered in a small way as a fund is withheld within each property for maintenance.

 There are some things to like about Property Partner:

-Direct Exposure to Property Market: This gives about as good as exposure as you can get without actually purchasing a property, allowing investors to participate fully in any increases in the value
+Direct Exposure to Property Market: This gives about as good as exposure as you can get without actually purchasing a property.
+This allows investors to participate fully in any increases in the value.

 Good Property Choices: In the main, the properties featured appear well chosen with their commercial case well detailed.
 This is in contrast to other P2P lending platforms where we often see low-quality loans pushed because they are paying fees.